 Day 1: Alice Springs to Uluru

-Sturdy walking shoes, sleeping bag (or can be purchased for $45) hat and sunscreen, toiletries, warm clothing in winter, swimwear and towel in summer, water bottle, torch, insect repellent, and camera.
+Sturdy walking shoes, hat and sunscreen, towel and toiletries, warm clothing in winter, water bottle, torch, insect repellent, camera.

 B = Breakfast, L = Lunch, D = Dinner.

 Itineraries may vary and/or attractions be substituted for any cause including seasonal conditions, weather extremes, and traditional owner/national park requirements.

 Travel Insurance is compulsory for all travellers on all tours and details must be presented to your tour guide before departure.
 It is your responsibility to advise us if you have any special dietary requirements, allergies, or medical conditions well ahead of departure.
 From October to March it is likely that you will experience temperatures of over 35 degrees Celsius, and sometimes well into the 40s.
 Be prepared to endure extra physical stress due to the heat at these times, especially while on walks.
 These extreme temperatures can also place stress on the air-conditioning units within our vehicles, which can make travelling uncomfortable.
 Your tour guide will assist with regular breaks and information to assist keeping hydrated.
 In July and August, very cold temperatures can be experienced in the outback, especially overnight.
 Please come prepared for all extremes.